SideChannelMarvels/Tracer/TracerGrind/README.md

 inside Valgrind tree and a few configuration files have to be modified.
 Those modifications are described in patch files provided for Valgrind 3.11.0 and Valgrind 3.10.1.
 Below are the full list of commands required to compile it.
-You can use a different installation prefix than /usr (which would overwritte a distribution installation of Valgrind).
+You can use a different installation prefix than /usr (which would overwrite a distribution installation of Valgrind), the default being /usr/local.

 ```bash
 wget 'http://valgrind.org/downloads/valgrind-3.11.0.tar.bz2'